yenvanio/UOIT-Year-3-Notes/Semester 1/Microprocessors & Computer Architechture.md

 ### Instructions and Programs
 - Instruction specifies operation and location of data operands
 - Program is a consecutive sequence of instructions
-- Program and Data are stoFF5733 in main memory
+- Program and Data are stored in main memory
 - *32-bit word typically holds one encoded instruction*

 ##### Three Basic Instructions